Poor SPM Results? Here's What You Can Do Next

 Alternatively, if you have a creative or technical skill that people will pay for, such as mobile app or web development, writing, video editing and graphic design, there are plenty of freelance opportunities available.

 And if the entrepreneurial spirit is burning inside you, have a go at starting a business!
-Whether it’s custom cakes, handmade soaps or the next Angry Birds, it’s easier than ever to be an entrepreneur.
+Whether it’s custom cakes, handcrafted nail press-ons or the next Minecraft, it’s easier than ever to be an entrepreneur, especially with social media right in the palm of our hands.

 Launching yourself into the working world does not mean that your education stops there — conversely, you can still enjoy a steep learning curve, only without the systematic methods to guide you.